latentflip/nodesecurity-blog/articles/2014-06-24-two-reads-dont-make-a-write.md

 }, { db: db, name: 'user'});
 ~~~~~

 Pretty straight forward, we have a user with a unique id, a name, and some amount of money.
 Our application consists of two routes, `GET /users` and `POST /transfer`.
-There are instructions in the repository so you can follow along at home.
 Here is the transfer route.

 ~~~~~javascript